vExcess/JITLang/docs.md

 any
 */
 ```
-Unlike most languages which use `break` JITLang only uses `return` to exit switch statements.
+Unlike most languages which use `break` JITLang only uses `yield` to exit switch statements.
 Switch statements also return a value and return void if not value is returned
 ```
 let res = switch (2) {
 	case 1:
-		return "a";
+		yield "a";
 	case 2:
-		return "b";
+		yield "b";
 };
 println(res); // prints "b"
 ```